BKS theory: Experimental counter-evidence

 In the BKS paper the Compton effect was discussed as an application of the idea of "statistical conservation of energy and momentum" in a continuous process of scattering of radiation by a sample of free electrons, where "each of the electrons contributes through the emission of coherent secondary wavelets".
-Although Arthur Compton had already given an attractive account of his experiment on the basis of the photon picture (including conservation of energy and momentum in individual scattering processes), is it stated in the BKS paper that "it seems at the present state of science hardly justifiable to reject a formal interpretation as that under consideration [i.e. the weaker assumption of statistical conservation] as inadequate".
+Although Arthur Compton had already given an attractive account of his experiment on the basis of the photon picture (including conservation of energy and momentum in individual scattering processes), it is stated in the BKS paper that "it seems at the present state of science hardly justifiable to reject a formal interpretation as that under consideration [i.e. the weaker assumption of statistical conservation] as inadequate".
 This statement may have prompted experimental physicists to improve `the present state of science' by testing the hypothesis of `statistical energy and momentum conservation'.
 In any case, already after one year the BKS theory was disproved by coincidence methods studying correlations between the directions into which the emitted radiation and the recoil electron are emitted in individual scattering processes.
 Such experiments were carried independently, with the Bothe–Geiger coincidence experiment performed by Walther Bothe and Hans Geiger, as well as the experiment by Compton and Alfred W. Simon.
 They provided experimental evidence pointing in the direction of energy and momentum conservation in individual scattering processes (at least, it was shown that the BKS theory was not able to explain the experimental results).
 More accurate experiments, performed much later, have also confirmed these results.

 Commenting on the experiments, Max von Laue considered that “physics was saved from being led astray.”